There were moments of sadness within The Lorax itself.

 - But most of all, the Oncelers family leaving.
 The song they sing is an absolutely heartwrenching reprise of Jolly Good Onceler.

-- From the film version itself, after the last tree is cut down, he is not only told by his mom that he was a big disappointment, but all the forest friends he had looked sadly at him (even Pipsqueak himself).
+- After the last tree is cut down, the Once-ler is not only told by his mom that he was a big disappointment, but all the forest friends he had looked sadly at him (even Pipsqueak himself).
 Still trying desperately to win them back after all that happens, he even offers the little bear a marshmallow, though the little tyke, with sadness in his eyes, only turns away.
 And then comes when the Lorax himself lifts himself up to the sky, leaving behind the stone that says "unless".
+Alone with his failures, the Once-ler lowers his head, silent, mourning.
 Just, the entire scene here.

 - The fall of the first tree: Partly the music, and partly the dramatic camera angles, but the scene is reminiscent of the end of a boss from Shadow Of The Colossus.
 We cannot help but feel that something terrible has happened, and that something beautiful has died, with no way of bringing it back...